 These are called selective grading tools because that’s exactly what they do.
 For example, I can select the red shade of a particular area and change it to green without affecting the entire footage.

-Besides, I can isolate colors and make a whole lot of changes.
+Besides, I can isolate colours and make a whole lot of changes.
 I can use Hue Vs. Saturation to desaturate that area.
 There are various changes, including fine-tuning skin tones, lower saturation of shadows, & a handful of other creative results.

-Color wheel and matches
+4. Colour wheel and matches

 Curves are then lowered to meet broadcast safe limits.
-Another typical scenario includes enhancing a specific color by making it stand out from the background or keying a particular luminance range, like a sky.
+Another typical scenario includes enhancing a specific colour by making it stand out from the background or keying a particular luminance range, like a sky.

-Vignette is certainly the simplest way to drag attention towards a particular section of the footage.
+Vignette is the simplest way to drag attention towards a particular section of the footage.
 Adjust the Amount, Midpoint, Roundness, and Feather sliders until you achieve the desired result of your footage.

-Getting started with color grading
+Getting started with Colour Grading

 Watch this video, to see both color grading and color correction in action.